kaaproject/kaa/Programming-guide/Key-platform-features/Data-collection/MongoDB-log-appender/index.md

 <img src="attach/add-log-appender-in-admin-ui.png">

-### Creating MongoDB log appender with REST API
+# Creating MongoDB log appender with Admin REST API

-It is also possible to create a MongoDB log appender for your application by using REST API.
+It is also possible to create a MongoDB log appender for your application by using [Admin REST API]({{root_url}}Programming-guide/Server-REST-APIs #TODO).
 The following example illustrates how to provision the MongoDB log appender for the Cell Monitor demo application available in Kaa Sandbox.

-### Configuration
+## Configuration

 The MongoDB log appender configuration should match to [this](https://github.com/kaaproject/kaa/blob/master/server/appenders/mongo-appender/src/main/avro/mongodb-appender-config.avsc) Avro schema.